v1v/monorepo-shared-library/README.md

 ### How to test it within the local Jenkins instance

+1. Add your GH user and GH token each one in the file local/config/user and local/config/key

-1. Build docker image by running:
+2. Build docker image by running:

 ```bash
   make -C local build
 ```

-2. Start the local Jenkins master service by running:
+3. Start the local Jenkins master service by running:

 ```bash
   make -C local make start
 ```

-3. Browse to <http://localhost:8080> in your web browser.
+4. Browse to <http://localhost:8080> in your web browser.

 #### Enable the local agent